-What experiences does this person have on a day-to-day basis?
+What experiences does this person have each day?

-What kinds of goals is this person working towards?
+What kind of goals is this person working towards?

 What kind of person is this person really?

-Let’s now take a closer look at the gap.
+Let’s now take a closer look at that gap.
 Ask yourself:

 What’s the gap between my perceived self and my ideal self?